Waleed bin Ibrahim Al Ibrahim: Middle East Broadcasting Company (MBC)

-Al Ibrahim founded MBC in London in 1991 with the entrepreneur, Saleh Kamal, launching the first independent Arabic satellite TV station.
+Al Ibrahim founded MBC in London in 1991 with the late entrepreneur, Saleh Kamel, launching the first independent Arabic satellite TV station.
 The company was established to express the views of Saudi royal family.
 It is part of the ARAvision.
 The MBC acquired United Press International in 1992 that was bankrupt at that time for $3.95 million to bolster its news-gathering scope.

 Subsequently, the station introduced several movie and Arabic TV series channels including MBC 2, MBC 3 and MBC 4.
 Later, two more channels were launched.
 One of them is MBC Persia, broadcasting Hollywood films with Persian subtitles, and the other one is MBC Action, airing action movies.
 The MBC Bollywood was launched in 2013.

 Al Ibrahim also launched Al Arabiya in February 2003 with the aim of providing an alternative to Al Jazeera.
 His goal for Al Arabiya was to position it as the CNN to Al Jazeera's Fox News.
 Through this position, Al Arabiya was thought to be a TV channel that is calm, cool, professional, providing objective reporting rather than for extremely emphasized opinions.

 Although Al Ibrahim is widely known as the owner of the MBC, it is reported that fifty percent of the MBC profits were owned by King Fahd's youngest son and his nephew, Abdulaziz bin Fahd.
 It is further reported that Prince Abdulaziz dealt with both the profits and ideology of the MBC Channels, including Al Arabiya.